 The data that appears on the map uses the coordinates of a geolocation system.
 These data are more or less accurate depending on the quality of the GPS signal reception (some measurements can be located several hundred meters away).
 Some measurements can also be overlayed (taken at the same place but at different times).
 To see them it is possible to click on "Timeline" which allows to have a view according to the date of measurement and not according to geographical criteria.

 If a measurement appears with a different value, it is likely it has been displayed "under" another measurement taken at the same location.

-Finally, it is important to remember that Geiger counters only measure gamma radiation, and not alpha or beta radiation and neutrons, which require other types of measuring devices.
+Finally, it is important to remember that geiger counters measure gamma radiation but not alpha or beta radiation and neutrons for which other measuring devices are required.